 - If you’re suffering from an STD, get tested immediately, and make sure you take all the required medications (unfortunately this could mean a needle depending on the infection)

-- If it is occurring due to testicles swelling, try to make sure you finish
+- It is occurring due to testicles swelling, try to make sure you finish

 - If you have surface wounds, you should try holding off on sex until they fully heal